resistics/resistics/docs/source/tutorial/up-and-running.rst

 Up and running
 --------------

 Resistics can quickly run projects with default settings by using the :mod:`~resistics.project` API.
-Default configuration options are detailed in :doc:`Configuration Parameters <../features/configuration/parameters>` section.
+Default configuration options are detailed in :ref:`features/configuration:Configuration parameters` section.

 Begin by loading the project and calculating spectra.
 Spectra can be batch calculated using the :meth:`~resistics.project.projectSpectra.calculateSpectra` method in :mod:`~resistics.project.projecSpectra`.
 The are several options for calculating spectra, which are detailed in the API documentation.